dauss75/gdc_snp/README.md

 ### Feature generation

-- This is by generating a count matrix of mutation that is based on the number of mutation per gene per sample.
+Generate a count matrix of mutation that is based on the number of mutation per gene per sample.

 - First, we include all mutations - [sysnonymous](https://en.wikipedia.org/wiki/Synonymous_substitution) and [non-sysnonymous](https://en.wikipedia.org/wiki/Nonsynonymous_substitution).
 Note that sysnonymous mutation does not change encoded amino acid where as non-sysnonymous mutation does.
 - Second, we include only non-sysnonymous mutation.

 TBD